Yoast/wordpress-seo/readme.txt

 * Bugfixes:
 	* Fixed a potential error with `$canonical` not being a sting after being filtered.
+	* Fixed more bugs with first paragraph keyword detection.

 * i18n
 	* updated ar, cs_CZ, fr_FR, hr, pl_PL, pt_BR and ru_RU
 	* new .pot file based off of the 1.5.5 version